Robert-van-Engelen/Forth500/README.md

 To use Forth500, first load the binary, then `CALL &B0000` (see [expanded E500](E500-expanded)) or `CALL &B9000` (see [unexpanded E500](E500-unexpanded)).
 Forth500 starts immediately and can be exited with `BYE`.
 Call again to continue using Forth500 where you left off.
 Forth500 resides in protected memory and does not interfere with BASIC.

-Forth programs can be loaded into Forth500 via the serial interface or via a cassette interface with the [PocketTools](https://www.peil-partner.de/ifhe.de/sharp/).
+Forth programs can be loaded into Forth500 via the serial interface or cassette interface with [PocketTools](https://www.peil-partner.de/ifhe.de/sharp/).

 ## Batteries included...